crossplane/crossplane/docs/cloud-providers/azure/azure-provider.md

 BASE64ENCODED_AZURE_ACCOUNT_CREDS=$(base64 crossplane-azure-provider-key.json | tr -d "\n")
 ```

-Now we’ll create our `Secret` that contains the credential and `Provider`
+Now we’ll create our `Secret` that contains the credential and `ProviderConfig`
 resource that refers to that secret:

 ```bash